getodk/docs/src/docs-developer-guide.rst

 .. note::

-  Inbuilt proselint function :py:func:`line_and_column` is used with extra checks to obtain the row and column of the matched text.
+  Built-in proselint function :py:func:`line_and_column` is used with extra checks to obtain the row and column of the matched text.

   .. py:function:: line_and_column(text, start)